Spring Garden Revival

 Contact Plymouth's Department of Public Works for Weed Debris Disposal & Municipal Composting Programs

 Proper weed debris management in Plymouth is essential for environmental protection and compliance with state and local regulations.
-The town's Department of Public Works (DPW) oversees specialized weed disposal, requiring residents to separate healthy weeds (accepted in municipal composting), invasive species (such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed—bagged and sent to landfill, never composted), diseased plants (quarantined and disposed of under controlled conditions), and seedy weeds (contained to prevent spread).
-Soil clods and rocks must be coordinated through the Transfer Station.
-Yard waste is accepted only in biodegradable paper bags—plastic is prohibited per MassDEP.
-Woody weeds must be bundled to a maximum of 4-foot length and <50 lbs using biodegradable twine.
-The Transfer Station enforces hours, permit, and fee requirements.
+Healthy weeds may be included in municipal composting programs, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic and sent to landfill—never composted.
+Diseased plants require quarantine and controlled disposal, and seedy weeds should be contained and removed before seed set to prevent spread.
+Soil clods and rocks are managed through the Transfer Station, which enforces strict guidelines: yard waste must be in biodegradable paper bags (no plastic per MassDEP), woody weeds must be bundled to a maximum of 4-foot length and <50 lbs using biodegradable twine, and all materials must follow posted hours, permit, and fee requirements.
 Finished municipal compost is available for soil improvement and restoration projects, with seasonal distribution in spring and fall.
-Strictly, no weed debris may be disposed of in streets, gutters, or storm drains to prevent MS4 violations and protect local water quality.
+It is strictly prohibited to dispose of any yard waste in streets, gutters, or storm drains, as this can result in MS4 violations and threaten local water quality.
+For detailed guidance and current schedules:

 Plymouth Department of Public Works